5 Mistakes That New Raw Feeders Often Make - The Urban Pet Store

 That Raw is just Ground Beef

-Believing that raw is just feeding ground beef mince from the supermarket.
 Believe it or not, you shouldn't feed your dog raw mince straight from the supermarket packet without freezing it first.
 Human mince is sold with the intention of being cooked, meaning it can contain harmful parasites that would otherwise be killed in the cooking process, but can cause issues when fed to our dogs raw.
-That's why you should freeze any supermarket meat for at least a week before feeding it to your dog, to kill off any harmful parasites.
+That's why you should freeze any supermarket meat for at least 2 weeks before feeding it to your dog, to kill off any harmful parasites.
 This is especially important when considering feeding your dog supermarket bought fish.

 A diet that only consists of ground protein doesn't contain all of the nutrients our dogs need.